Susan Daniel, Chair

 Pass the Writing Sample Placement Test (WSPT).

 Successful completion of the University Lower-Level General Education requirements and/or equivalent.
-The general education requirement in philosophy and ethics is satisfied in the major for the degree completion program.
+The general education requirement in philosophy and ethics is satisfied in the major for the Post-licensure Online program.

-Successful completion of department requirements or the equivalent:
+Successful completion of department requirements or the equivalent.
+A grade of (C) or better is required in all courses*:

 & CHEM 106N